 What's on this page:

 Under the Certification of Professionals By-law PDF file (120 KB), we can issue a building permit on the certification of a recognized registered professional architect or engineer.

 Important note CPs don't replace registered professionals normally involved in a construction project but rather provide an additional level of Building By-law review traditionally carried out by City staff.

 New electronic applications

 Our new electronic applications allows you to submit permit applications electronically and perform other functions digitally.
 Currently, some permits can be submitted online and may include the payment of fees.
 We’re working on adding more permits online over time.
-Please refer to your specific permit's steps for more information.
+Refer to your specific permit's steps for more information.

 The advisory group organizes the Certified Professional Education Program and sets the course outline and curriculum in collaboration with the City of Vancouver.